JulianeGampe/language-school/README.md

 ### Flowchart

-A flowchart createt with Power Point was used to plan the models for the website.
+A flowchart created with Power Point was used to plan the models for the website.

 ![Flowchart](documentation/wireframes/modelflowchart.png)
 ![Flowchart Two](documentation/wireframes/modelflowcharttwo.png)